salsita/node-pg-migrate/docs/src/baseline.md

 That's it: create your next migration with `node-pg-migrate create …` as usual.

 > [!TIP]
 > Forgot `--fake` in step 4?
-Nothing changed.
-The baseline stops at the first table that
+Your schema is unchanged.
+The baseline stops at the first object
-> already exists (`… already exists`) and rolls back.
+> that already exists (`… already exists`) and rolls back.
+Only node-pg-migrate's own, empty
+> migrations table was created.
 Run step 4, then `up` again.

 ## Variations